-Someone else has checked in changes to the file and you don't have the latest version yet.
-To get their changes, click the Get Latest button as described above.
+This means someone else has checked in changes to the file and you don't have the latest version yet.
+To get their changes, select Get Latest as described above.

 Important: These icons don't update automatically, so when someone checks a file in or out, you won't immediately see the icon change.
-To see the current status for all project files, click the Refresh Status toolbar button.
+To see the current status for all project files, select the Refresh Status button on the Home tab.

 Add new packages (folders)

-As your project grows, you'll want to add packages to hold new use cases and requirements: right click on an existing package and select Add Package.
+As your project grows, you'll want to add packages to hold new items: right click on an existing package and select Add Package.
 In the resulting dialog, select Save package in its own file if you want to be able to check it out independently.
 Or, if it should always be checked out with its parent, unselect this option.
 If you change your mind in the future, right click on the package in the project browser to change the setting.

 1Full control refers to the shared folder permissions, not to be confused with NTFS permissions.